 Drinks of choice?
 Prosecco (Italian fizz) is always a good option – and starting point.
 If you are looking for popular local cocktails, two firm local favourites are the negroni sbagliato (prosecco, red vermouth and Aperol) or a Spritz (prosecco, a dash of Campari, Aperol or some other bitter and sparkling mineral water, topped off with an olive or a slice or orange).
 Drinks are generally not cheap, at up to eight euros a time.
 However, this can be a perfectly good way to have dinner.
 The nibbles that go with the aperitivo range from olives and nuts, cold meats and cheese to a groaning buffet of pastas and salads that will happily keep you grazing and feed you for the evening.

-There is a huge choice of places offering an aperitivo, from upmarket hotels such as the Bulgari, Carlton Baglioni (The Terrace), and Principe di Savoia to edgier boutique hotels such as The Gray and Hotel Straf (see Milan hotels for more details on these venues).
-Then there are the designer bars such as Dolce & Gabbana Gold, 10 Corso Como, Armani Privé (31 Via Manzoni; 02 6231 2655; http://armaninobu.it) and dedicated bars such as Trattoria Toscana (see Milan cafés and restaurants for contact details for the three bars).
+There is a huge choice of places offering an aperitivo, from upmarket hotels such as the Bulgari, Carlton Baglioni (The Terrace), and Principe di Savoia to edgier boutique hotels such as The Gray and Hotel Straf (see Milan Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Milan for more details on these venues).
+Then there are the designer bars such as Dolce & Gabbana Gold, 10 Corso Como, Armani Privé (31 Via Manzoni; 02 6231 2655; http://armaninobu.it) and dedicated bars such as Trattoria Toscana (see Milan Cafés and Restaurants for contact details for the three bars).

 If you want to go back to the beginning, the lavish Art-Nouveau Zucca in Galleria (Piazza del Duomo 21, on the corner of the Galleria Vittorio Emanuelle II; 02 8646 4435) is where that most Italian of drinks, Campari, was first created in 1860.